gustavods07/Credit-Risk-Data-Analysis/README.md

 # Credit-Risk-Data-Analysis
-The goal of this code is show and improve expertise in data analysis in a credit risk data analysis scenario
+The goal of this code is show and improve expertise in data analysis in a credit risk dataset scenario